Post job

 A technician support tier focuses on providing technical support to clients or employees within a company.
 Typically working in a team setting, a technician support tier addresses technical problems and troubleshoots to identify the root of the issues and perform necessary corrective measures or repairs.
 Their responsibilities also revolve around responding to inquiries, answering calls and correspondence, conducting regular maintenance of systems and networks, maintaining records of all transactions, and supporting software and networks.
 Furthermore, it is essential to coordinate with all team members while adhering to the company's policies and regulations.

 These skill sets are where the common ground ends though.
-A computer repair technician responsibility is more likely to require skills like "troubleshoot," "laptop computers," "printers," and "desktop computers."
-Whereas a technician support tier requires skills like "customer service," "technical support," "lan wan," and "phone calls."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a computer repair technician are more likely to require skills like "troubleshoot," "laptop computers," "printers," and "desktop computers."
+On the other hand, a job as a technician support tier requires skills like "customer service," "technical support," "lan wan," and "phone calls."
+As you can see, what employees do in each career varies considerably.

-Not everything about these jobs is different.
+Information technology/support technician positions earn higher pay than computer repair technician roles.
+They earn a $12,964 higher salary than computer repair technicians per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Computer repair technicians and information technology/support technicians both include similar skills like "troubleshoot," "computer system," and "desktop computers" on their resumes.
+Computer repair technicians and information technology/support technicians both require similar skills like "troubleshoot," "computer system," and "desktop computers" to carry out their responsibilities.

-But both careers also use different skills, according to real computer repair technician resumes.
-While computer repair technician responsibilities can utilize skills like "laptop computers," "printers," "repair computers," and "preventive maintenance," some information technology/support technicians use skills like "customer service," "desk support," "phone calls," and "remote desktop."
+Each career also uses different skills, according to real computer repair technician resumes.
+While computer repair technician responsibilities can utilize skills like "laptop computers," "printers," "repair computers," and "preventive maintenance," information technology/support technicians use skills like "customer service," "desk support," "phone calls," and "remote desktop."

 A computer science intern is responsible for supporting the technology team of an organization in designing computer systems, modifying networks, and resolving technical issues.
 Computer science interns observe the technical processes of tenured staff, shadow operations daily, and recommend strategies to improve efficiency and productivity according to business requirements and functions.
 They also analyze the complexities of systems programming, study the navigation of servers, and write resolution reports.
 A computer science intern must have excellent communication and technical skills to assist the team in the project processes and deliverables.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a computer repair technician is likely to be skilled in "laptop computers," "printers," "repair computers," and "preventive maintenance," while a typical computer science internship is skilled in "python," "c++," "c #," and "java."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a computer repair technician is likely to be skilled in "laptop computers," "printers," "repair computers," and "preventive maintenance," while a typical computer science internship is skilled in "python," "c++," "c #," and "java."

-Computer science interns are known to earn higher educational levels when compared to computer repair technicians.
-Additionally, they're 5.7% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.
+Computer science interns typically earn higher educational levels compared to computer repair technicians.
+Specifically, they're 5.7% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.

 Technical support technicians are skilled professionals who resolve computer or information technology-related concerns.
 They may do installations, repairs, or maintenance activities of various applications or computer hardware.
 They are sometimes assigned specific issues or concerns to resolve so that they will not be bombarded with various issues.
 This means that they can now specialize in a specific family of concerns.
 Technical support technicians may provide on-site support, going directly to the person who needs help and doing what needs to be done or troubleshoot the problem in person.
 They may also be offsite and would usually be manning helpdesk hotlines.
 Offsite technical support technicians walk the caller through the steps they should do to fix the issues.
 As such, when a technical support technician is offsite, they are expected to be good communicators and will be able to provide clear instructions.